-Before you go vote, call the Supervisor of Elections office to change your address over the telephone and find your new precinct and polling location.
-You may also change your address at the new precinct on Election Day.
+Before Election Day, call the Supervisor of Elections office to change your address over the telephone and find your new precinct and polling location.
+On Election Day, call our office to find your new polling location; you can change your address at the new polling place.
 It is a felony to vote in a precinct in which you do not live.